angsgit/home_lab_SRE/readme.md

-# Homelab CI/CD Pipeline with Jenkins, Terraform, and K3s
+# CI/CD Pipeline with Jenkins, Terraform, and K3s

 This repository demonstrates a self-contained homelab setup for deploying and monitoring a Python application using **Jenkins, Terraform, Docker, and K3s (lightweight Kubernetes)**.
 The lab includes monitoring via **Prometheus** and **Grafana**.